rubaiyathabib/Data-Portfolio/README.md

 ---

-### 5. Web Scraping Random Functions Descriptions Data in Python with BeautifulSoup and Reject
+### 5. Web Scraping Random Functions' Descriptions Data in Python with BeautifulSoup and Reject

 - **Overview**: Developed a Python script to scrape random function descriptions from web pages using BeautifulSoup.
 The script automates data collection for analysis, filtering out irrelevant content to focus on meaningful information.
 - **Tools Used**: Python, BeautifulSoup, Rejects.